Muetzilla/Star-Citizen-Playtime-Manager/README.md

 ## What's new?
 - A new button that lets you select whether you have playtime on the PTU servers that you would like to keep track of or not.
-- A basic export of your playtime on the Live server into a json file
+- A basic export of your playtime on the Live server into a JSON file

 ## What's next